microsoft/msopentech-tools-for-intellij/docs/Get Started MSOpenTechTools For Android.md

 # Get started with MS Open Tech Tools for Android #
 This tutorial shows you how to install MS Open Tech Tools for Android, add cloud-based back-end services to an Android app using Azure Mobile Services, Notification Hub, and Office365 Services.
-It also provides a Services Explorer tool window to manage Azure assets like Azure Virtual Machine or Azure Mobile Services.
+It also provides information on the Services Explorer tool window which you can use to manage Azure assets such as Azure Virtual Machine or Azure Mobile Services.

 ### Prerequisites ##
 The Microsoft Services plugin works with both [IntelliJ IDEA](http://www.jetbrains.com/idea/) and [Android Studio](http://developer.android.com/sdk/installing/studio.html).